ViennaTools/ViennaPS/README.md

 ## Installing

 The CMake configuration automatically checks if the dependencies are installed.
 If CMake is unable to find them, the dependencies will be built from source with the _buildDependencies_ target.
+Notably, ViennaPS operates as a header-only library, eliminating the need for a formal installation process.
+Nonetheless, we advise following the outlined procedure to neatly organize and relocate all header files to a designated directory:

 ```bash
 git clone https://github.com/ViennaTools/ViennaPS.git